Group 1 vs Non-Combustible Products

 Atkar Group have numerous group rated and non-combustible solutions in our range.
 You can also use our wall & ceiling lining materials Group Rating Calculator to find out what Group Rating you need for your project.
 Click on the links below to see more:

-It can be difficult to understand all the details of fire compliance, so if you have any questions or want more information, then please contact our Architectural Team on 03 9796 3333 or email@example.com
+It can be difficult to understand all the details of fire compliance, so if you have any questions or want more information on any of our fire rated products, then please contact our Architectural Team on 1300 333 833 or email@example.com.